0atman/noboilerplate/scripts/37-functional-rust.md

 notes:

-I did what any developer would do, I took to Stack Overflow.
+So I did what any engineer would do, and took to Stack Overflow.

-You can read the desperation in my wording in the question, which turned out to be most popular stack overflow post of all time!
+You can read my desperation in the question here, in what turned into my most popular stack overflow question.

 One of the last answers I received, all those years ago, very sympathetically said: